 3. Something to Boil Water On (Because Coffee)

-For Sporty and I, being able to make coffee first thing is as important as having somewhere comfy to sleep with someone you enjoy being with.
+For Sporty and I, being able to make coffee welcome the morning dew is as important as having somewhere comfy to sleep with someone you enjoy being with.

 They’re super cute and compact, but you still need boiling water.
 Just sayin’.

-We opted for a small gas canister, cooker top and pot.
+- We opted for a small camping stove and pot.
 This way we can boil water for coffee (which we brew in a glass jar and pour through a small strainer) and cook our food.

 We can also make a spot of tea in the afternoon, should the desire arise.

 What Is Gear For Car Camping?

 Car camping gear is the essential equipment and supplies needed for a relaxing and enjoyable outdoor adventure, just a stone’s throw from your car.
 Unlike backpacking, where you have to lug everything on your back, car camping allows you to bring along more gear and enjoy a bit of luxury in the great outdoors.
 It’s all about finding that sweet spot between roughing it and glamping.